zengm-games/facesjs/README.md

 If you find any of this confusing, feel free to reach out to me for help!
 I would love for someone to help me make better looking faces :)

-## Technical details

-### Minimizing import size

-If you generate and display faces in separate bundles, you can decrease file size by only including the `display` or `generate` function in each bundle.
-You can import the `display` and `generate` functions individually and rely on tree shaking from your bundler.
-ES modules:

-    import { display } from "facesjs";

-or CommonJS:

-    const { generate } = require("facesjs");

-Or, import them directly if you don't trust your bundler :).
-ES modules:

-    import generate from "facesjs/build/esmodules/generate";

-or CommonJS:

-    const display = require("facesjs/build/commonjs/display");

 ## Credits

 [dumbmatter](https://github.com/dumbmatter) wrote most of the code, [TravisJB89](https://github.com/TravisJB89) made most of the graphics, [Lia Cui](https://liacui.carrd.co/) made most of the female graphics, [gurushida](https://github.com/gurushida) wrote the code to export faces as SVG strings, and [tomkennedy22](https://github.com/tomkennedy22) wrote most of the editor UI code.